levelupnewsletter/levelup-blog/src/content/post/blog/what-i-learned-working-for-a-dev-agency.md

 It makes sense.
 If you think you can't start on your own (yet), then it's perfectly fine to work for someone else — someone who's doing it already.

-Better yet, work for someone who made it, just like Paul.
+Better yet, work for someone who made it already, just like Paul who scaled his solo dev agency to 500k/year.

 #### or, by starting on your own..